jmquintela/Goldbach_Conjecture_Pairs/README.md

 # Goldbach_Conjecture_Pairs

-Use it to create a list of Prime Pairs who's sum is a pair number.
+Creates a list with Golbach pairs primes for the Nth number.